L1quid/heliolincrr/README.md

 ## Other HelioLinC implementations

-[HelioLinC3D](https://github.com/lsst-dm/heliolinc2), developed first by Siegfried Eggl and now with Ari Heinze, is the official Rubin implementation of HelioLinC written in C++ and is already [finding PHAs](https://www.nytimes.com/2023/08/05/science/space-asteroids-rubin-heliolinc3d.html) in survey data.
+[HelioLinC3D](https://github.com/lsst-dm/heliolinc2), developed first by Siegfried Eggl and now Ari Heinze, is the official Rubin implementation of HelioLinC written in C++ and is already [finding PHAs](https://www.nytimes.com/2023/08/05/science/space-asteroids-rubin-heliolinc3d.html) in survey data.

 ## Acknowlegements